 What is Shoulder Surfing?

-Shoulder surfing is a social engineering act of looking over a user’s shoulder to gain unauthorized data.
-A prime example of this social attack is watching someone’s keystrokes as they type their password in order to gain unauthorized access to their account.
-This criminal social engineering attack is also known as visual hacking.
+Shoulder surfing is a social engineering act of looking over a user's shoulder to gain unauthorized data.
+A prime example of shoulder surfing is watching someone's keystrokes as they type their password.